-It is expected there will be a low demand for ELC to maintain the existing Journey chargers at the end of their expected useful service lives as a significant volume of Journey Chargers from commercial Charge Point Operators are visible in the Planning Pipeline.
-No additional ELC owned 50kW DC chargers are therefore planned as need for them will rapidly decline.
+It is expected there will be a low demand for ELC to maintain the existing Journey chargers at the end of their expected useful service lives as a significant volume of Journey Chargers from commercial Charge Point Operators are deployed or visible in the Planning Pipeline.
+No additional ELC owned 50kW DC chargers are therefore planned.

-ELC's public EVCP strategy and expansion plan is being drafted and should be available as an appendix for the next ASOR.
+ELC's public EVCP strategy and expansion plan has been drafted and will be circulated via Members Library Report.